 What are the common factors of these numbers?
 In this situation, common means something that both numbers have.
 If two apartments share a wall in common, it means that the wall is connected to both apartments (and you might be able to hear your neighbors).
 If two countries have a border in common, it means that the two countries are connected at that border (like between the United States and Mexico).
-If two numbers have factors in common, it means they both have those numbers in their list of factors.
+If two numbers have factors in common, it means their list of factors.